MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XL-Pension-Benefit-Guaranty-Corporation/subchapter-J-Insolvency-Termination-Other-Rules-Multiemployer-Plans/part-4262-Special-Financial-Assistance-PBGC/section-4262.16.md

 (iii) A copy of the proposed settlement agreement.

-(iv) A description of the facts leading up to the proposed settlement, including -
+(iv) A description of the facts leading up to the proposed settlement, including—

 (A) The date the employer withdrew from the plan;